jayshah2005/jayshah2005/README.md

 ## 👨‍💻 About Me

-I am a software developer focusing on building full-stack applications that are fast, reliable, and scalable.
-I’m passionate about turning ideas into functional, real-world products.
+I am a software developer focused on building fast, reliable, and scalable full-stack applications.
+I’m passionate about turning ideas into functional products that solve real problems.

-I love building.
-Whether it's Java applications, full-stack React web apps, automations in n8n, games in Unity, ETL pipelines in Databricks, or dashboards in Power BI, I adapt quickly and find the levers that drive results.
+I love building across the stack.
+From Java applications and full-stack React apps to workflow automations in n8n, ETL pipelines in Databricks, dashboards in Power BI and games in Unity, I adapt quickly and focus on levers that drive impact.

 ---